Studienkolleg vs. Direct Admission: Which Path to German University Is Right for You?

 Application Process

-- Meet the deadlines: typically July 15 for winter semester (October start), January 15 for summer semester (April start) — but many Studienkollegs have earlier deadlines
+Meet the deadlines: July 15 for winter semester (October start), January 15 for summer semester (April start) — but many Studienkollegs have earlier deadlines

-- Take the entrance exam: usually a German language test plus a mathematics or subject-specific test
+Take the entrance exam: a German language test plus a mathematics or subject-specific test

 The Feststellungspruefung (FSP)